A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Discussion

 Dividing Eq.~\ref{eq:delta_P} by Eq.~\ref{eq:delta_e} and integrating implies that $r_p\equiv a(1-e)$ is a constant as $a$ and $e$ increase.
 This provides a convenient potential explanation for why the eruption luminosity and integrated energy per flare do not change dramatically throughout 2025 (Fig.~\ref{fig:lc}).
 One major uncertainty with this model is whether, after losing $\sim10\%$ of its mass within a year, the stellar structure would remain constant enough to power continued eruptions of comparable luminosity, even at a fixed pericenter distance.
 To this end, \cite{Bandopadhyay25} found that stars with masses $\gtrsim 1M_\odot$ become a factor of few \textit{denser} following the rapid stripping of 1-10\% their masses (see their Figs. 5, 6 \& 8), providing a circumstantial explanation for the lack of significant burst luminosity evolution (Fig.~\ref{fig:lc}).

 Another uncertainty concerns the viscous timescale, which is approximately \citep{SS73}:

 In comparison, the 2025 eruptions have durations of just 3 days.
-It is not clear how to reconcile the small required radii $\lesssim 14 R_g$ (for an assumed $\alpha=0.1$ and $H/R=0.1$) with the pericenter radii of $\sim$hundreds $R_g$ inferred from the orbital period and $M_\bullet$.
-If stellar mass-loss is driving the QPEs, the flares themselves can be accretion-powered only if $\alpha$ or $H/R$ are $\gg 0.1$.
+Reconciling the small required radii $\lesssim 14 R_g$ (for $\alpha=0.1$ and $H/R=0.1$) with the orbital period and $M_\bullet$ would require an eccentricity of $e\approx 0.99$, precluding any stellar companion but a white dwarf (e.g. \citealt{King20}).
 Alternatively, a separate mechanism, such as collisional shocks of the stripped mass with the ambient disk, may be relevant for the system (e.g.~\citealt{Lu23}).